nix-community/nix4vscode/README.md

 extension_name = "vim"
 ```

-then run `cargo run -- config.toml` , the a nix expression will be print to stdout just like this:
+then can then run `cargo run -- config.toml`, and a nix expression will be print to `stdout` just like this:

 ```nix
 { pkgs, lib }: